ZeyuRen-93/academic-kickstart/content/publication/2025arXivByteDexter/index.md

 publication: In *arXiv preprint arXiv:2507.03227*
 publication_short: In *arXiv preprint arXiv:2507.03227*

 abstract: Replicating human-level dexterity remains a fundamental robotics challenge, requiring integrated solutions from mechatronic design to the control of high degree-of-freedom (DoF) robotic hands.
 While imitation learning shows promise in transferring human dexterity to robots, the efficacy of trained policies relies on the quality of human demonstration data.
-We bridge this gap with a handarm teleoperation system featuring:
 # Summary.
 An optional shortened abstract.
 summary: A hand-arm teleoperation system with a 20-DoF anthropomorphic hand and optimization-based motion retargeting addresses the key robotics challenge of replicating human-level dexterity, enabling real-time, high-fidelity motion reproduction and generating high-quality demonstration data as validated by experiments.